alex-toy/ConnectConsumeServicesAzureEventGrid/README.md

 - create a storage account that subscribes to the azure event grid (on the *Events* section)
 <img src="/pictures/az_function2.png" title="azure function"  width="500">

-- on the function app, chech that the event has been triggered
+- on the function app, create and delete blobs, then chech that the event has been triggered
 <img src="/pictures/az_function3.png" title="azure function"  width="900">